carpentries-incubator/better-research-software-r/episodes/02-better-start-version-control.md

 we inherited the code from our colleague.

 We can track changes with version control.
-Later on, we will store those changes on a remote server too -- both for safe-keeping and to make them easier to share with others.
+Later on, we will store those changes on a remote server too -- both for safe-keeping and to make those changes easier to share with others.
 In later episodes, we will also see how version control makes it easier for multiple collaborators to work together on the same project at the same time and combine their contributions.